sebinside/PremiereRemote/readme.md

 	return
 ```

 Quite easy, isn't it?
 Of course, you can change the port on your localhost.
 Have a look at the `index.html`- file for this.
-Also, AutHotkey is only one example on how your custom Premiere Pro functionality can be called.
+Also, AutoHotkey is only one example on how your custom Premiere Pro functionality can be called.
 Any application that can execute HTTP-requests is capable of triggering your functions.

 Additionally, it is possible to return values from inside of Premiere Pro, by returning their serialized representation at the end of a function inside the `index.tsx` file.
 An example JSON-based result can look like this: